maruina/infrabin/README.md

 # Infrabin
 **Warning: `infrabin` exposes sensitive endpoints and should NEVER be used on the public Internet.**

-`infrabin` can be used to simulate blue/green deployments, to test routing and failover and as a general swiss-knife for your infrastructure.
+`infrabin` is an HTTP server that exposes a set of JSON endpoints.
+It can be used to simulate blue/green deployments, to test routing and failover or as a general swiss-knife for your infrastructure.

 # Usage
 ```